-Introduction Newborn Care of The Baby at Time of Birth Nursing Care Responsibilities New born baby generally required immediate care after birth
+Introduction Newborn Care of The Baby at Time of Birth Nursing Care Responsibilities Newborn baby generally required immediate care after birth

-New Born or Neonate Infant is a infant age is under 28 days of age During these first 28 days of Newborn life the Newborn Child is at highest risk of Mortality (Dying) In this crucial
+New Born or Neonate Infant is an infant age is under 28 days of age During these first 28 days of Newborn life the Newborn Child is at highest risk of Mortality (Dying) In this crucial

 Newborn care Nursing Responsibilities